eca-sae/internet-drafts-eca-sae/src/draft-ritz-eca.md

 - Inject forged (VF', nonce') pairs for that specific procedure
 - Cause the Attester to derive incorrect final identity keys

-However, the protocol's cryptographic design ensures this only enables denial of service, not authentication bypass:
+However, preliminary results from the formal analysis of the protocol's cryptographic design suggests this only enables denial of service, not authentication bypass:
 - The resulting Evidence will contain wrong nonce (fails Gate 8)
 - Wrong `pop_tag` (fails Gate 9)
 - No legitimate Verifier should accept this Evidence